Merzasphor/MWSE/docs/source/lua/type/tes3moon/index.rst

 index
 ====================================================================================================

 `number`_.
+Read-only.
 The index of the moon, 0 for Masser, 1 for Secunda

 .. _`number`: ../../../lua/type/number.html